Bison vs Buffalo – Are you confused about the difference between buffalo and bison? It’s common to confuse them.

 Learn about the difference between these grass-eating mammals.
 What sets them apart?
 Is there really a difference in the first place?

 One thing that led us to this state of confusion is because we are accustomed to people who use the word bison to refer to buffalo and vice versa.

-Buffalo is another term used in North America to refer to bison.
+In North America, people use the word buffalo to refer to bison.
 Unfortunately, it is scientifically inaccurate.

 Defining what they are is the first step to tell the difference between bison and buffalo.

 So what is a bison, anyway?
 In a nutshell, a bison is an animal that belongs to the Bovidae family.

 There are three species of bison: the American bison, the European bison, and Wood bison.
 They are differentiated by the number of their ribs and lumbar vertebrae.
 The wood bison is a subspecies of the American bison, that can be found in Alaska and Canada.

 What Is a Buffalo?